BOHICA-LABS/bohicalog/docs/source/develop/cicd.rst

 -  lint: runs the linter(s) on the code
 -  docs: runs the linter(s) on the documentation
 -  test: runs the unit tests
+-  release: builds the package and publishes it to PyPI

 *******************
  Github Action File